History of Dedham, Massachusetts, 1800–1899: Fires

 Around two o'clock in the morning on October 30, 1832, a fire broke out in the stable and quickly traveled to the hotel, leveling both in 90 minutes.
 The fire killed 66 horses and one man, who was sleeping in the barn.
 It was assumed that the man, a veteran of the Revolution walking to Washington, D.C. to beg for a pension, was the cause of the fire.
 The veteran was buried at the local cemetery, and it took several days to cart all of the dead horses down to the marshes where their carcasses could be sunk into the mud.

 Bride rebuilt the inn, naming it the Phoenix Hotel in honor of it rising from the ashes.
 It had four large parlors on the first floor in addition to a dining hall that measured 58' by 28' and a bar that was 38' by 18'.
 The second floor had six parlors and ten chambers, with a total of sixty guest rooms.
 The Norfolk Advertiser called it "a splendid new house, not surpassed in size, fixtures, or elegance of finish, by any in all the villages of Massachusetts."
 The stable was built adjacent to the hotel again, but this time a brick wall served as a firestop between the two.

 Another fire broke out in the stables around 2:00 a.m. on January 7, 1834, just 15 months later.
 After the second fire, the stables were rebuilt further down Washington Street and away from the hotel.
 A third fire broke out on January 7, 1850.
 The hotel and other buildings in the area were emptied as a precaution, but the engine companies were able to keep the flames confined to the stable.

 John Wade, a resident at the competing Norfolk House, got drunk one evening and mentioned that he knew something about the first fire.
-He was arrested within an hour and eventually confessed that he had been hired by the owner of the Norfolk House to light the first fire.
+He was arrested within an hour and would confess that he had been hired by the owner of the Norfolk House to light the first fire.

 Wade was found guilty of both arson and murder and sentenced to death, but Rev. Ebenzer Burgess intervened on his behalf and helped get it communed to life imprisonment.
 The accused owner of the Norfolk House, which was a stop on the competing Tremont Stagecoach Line, committed suicide shortly after Wade named him.
 George Walton was later identified as the culprit in the second fire and was indicted, but he died of consumption in prison before he could be tried.